-- 7.1 Applications must be reviewed should the employee be transferred or reassigned within a department. - 7.2 Employees who are transferred or reassigned within a department should inform the Ethics Officer within 5 days after accepting a transfer/reassignment. - 7.3 The Ethics Officer assesses the impact of the change for possible, perceived, or potential conflict of interest and determines the likelihood of the other remunerative work to interfere or impede the effective or efficient performance of the employee's functions or if it constitutes a contravention of the Code of Conduct. - 7.4 The Ethics Officer submits his/her assessment to the EA or delegated authority within 5 days after being informed.
-The EA or delegated authority then has 15 days to review his/her decision.
+- 7.1 If the employee transfers to another department, approval for ORW in the former department is terminated.
+The employee should make a new application in the new department - 7.2 Applications must be reviewed should the employee be transferred or reassigned within a department. - 7.3 Employees who are transferred or reassigned within a department should inform the Ethics Officer within 5 days after accepting a transfer/reassignment. - 7.4 The Ethics Officer assesses the impact of the change for possible, perceived, or potential conflict of interest and determines the likelihood of the other remunerative work to interfere or impede the effective or efficient performance of the employee's functions or if it constitutes a contravention of the Code of Conduct. - 7.5 The Ethics Officer submits his/her assessment to the EA or delegated authority within 5 days after being informed.
+The EA or delegated authority then has 15 days to review his/her decision. - 7.6 During the recruitment process, candidates must be informed of the requirements of this policy to ensure they comply before appointment.